 Yosemite National Park and Mariposa County set the stage for epic family getaways, with the more children, parents, grandparents, and even great grandparents tagging along the merrier.
 Yosemite’s iconic granite peaks and tumbling waterfalls put nature into a breathtaking perspective as they live up to the gravitas and glee of multigenerational travel.
 Burnish the family crest with a Sierra escape that honors your arc of generations.

-Family time is dear, maybe now more than ever.
-Yosemite regulars know well the magic of fall and wonders of winter, and with the new limits on park visitation in 2020, it can feel like you’ve time-traveled back to an earlier version of Yosemite.
-And just around the bend, holidays are another natural for family gatherings.
+Family time is dear, maybe now more than ever, and just around the bend, holidays are another natural for family gatherings.
 There are so many reasons to experience the timeless quality of Yosemite National Park with your family.
 Here are some ideas for great things to do in Yosemite with kids.

 The Yosemite Mariposa region is an elevated realm where national park outdoor recreation beckons.
-There’s majesty about the Sierra that energizes and enlivens.
+There’s a majesty about the Sierra that energizes and enlivens.
 Family bonds forge fast and true as kids, parents and grandparents stand shoulder to shoulder, marveling at Yosemite Falls, El Capitan, Glacier Point, and Half Dome.

 There’s a full playbook of hiking trails ranging from easy ambles to awesome ascents, both in the park and just outside in Mariposa County.
 Whether it’s a waltz through the wildflowers while the kids chase butterflies or a tango-up granite switchbacks, there’s a trail for everyone regardless of age or ability.
 You’ll feel that relaxing conversational rhythm as you walk with family, friends, and loved ones, making your time all the more rewarding.

 Every level of fitness and mobility is welcome here.
 For wee ones and esteemed elders alike, many of Yosemite’s greatest hits are visible from parking areas and accessible vista points.
 For buffed boomers and cross-trained millennials, there are countless climbs to take it higher.
 Here are some of our favorite walks:

 (Note: The Bridalveil Fall Trail is closed for the 2021 season as improvements are made to the trail)